 Teams can also arrange the practice cards on a matrix with the two dimensions “importance” and “fulfillment”, and then select cards from the ones with high importance and low fulfillment to work on.

-In some situations it might be more effective to reduce options and play with less cards.
+In some situations, it might be more effective to reduce options and play with fewer cards.
 Suggestions that came up are to pick a central idea and select cards that support that idea, focus on a specific topic and select cards related to that, or to have the Scrum master or game facilitator pre-select cards based on what the team would need to work on as part of the game preparation.

 The idea popped up to bring Appreciative Inquire into the game.
 Players would raise cards with practices which are going well in the team and then think about how to improve even further or use those practices to solve a problem that the team is dealing with.